globalgov/globalgov.ch/content/blog/working-with-manystates-data.md

 # Have democracies become more free and accountable since the 1990s?

-`{manystates}` provides data on states in the international system across time, assembling together datasets from reputable sources including [The Correlates of War project](http://correlatesofwar.org), [The Issue Correlates of War project](http://www.paulhensel.org/icow.html), and [Gleditsch and Ward's dataset](https://doi.org/10.1080/03050629908434958) on interstate system membership.
+`{manystates}` provides data on states in the international system across time.

+Datasets from reputable sources including
+[The Correlates of War project](http://correlatesofwar.org), [The Issue Correlates of War project](http://www.paulhensel.org/icow.html), and [Gleditsch and Ward's dataset](https://doi.org/10.1080/03050629908434958) on interstate system membership are included.
 The package can also be used to study related features such as political regimes (`regimes` datacube), contiguity (`contiguity` datacube), leadership (`leaders` datacube), and economic indicators (`economics` datacube).